mom and daughter laughing on blanket during family photography - writing emails to photography clients

 Tip #3: Write the facts, then add the personality

 A lot of times when I write an email in response to a client’s question, I will start off by stating the facts and answering their question, and sometimes it may come off as sounding too abrupt.
-So after I write the response, I will go back and add something personal to the beginning.
+So after I write the response, but before I actually send it, I will go back and add something personal to the beginning.

 For example, I once crafted a response to an email asking for a family session as a gift for her mom that started with, “I’m available on the 10th or 11th of that month, which works best for you?”

-But then I went back in and reworded it to say, “What a sweet gift!
+But then I looked at in and went back in to reword it to say, “What a sweet gift!
 Yes, I could totally do that on either the 10th or 11th!
 Let me know which works best for your family and I will get you set up with your contract and invoice for the retainer.”

 Which email would you rather get?
 I think I know the answer 🙂